-These are the basic food items you should stockpile and they can be kept for a bit longer time.
+These are the essential food items you should stockpile, which can be kept for a bit longer.

 6. Fresh food ( fruits and veggies)

-Fresh food gets deteriorated easily but with few changes the way you store food can elongate the shelf life of the food.
+Fresh food deteriorates quickly, but with few changes in the way you store food can elongate its shelf life of the food.
 I always go to the fresh farmers market every other week.
 As for now, try to buy food for at least one month.
-You can mix and use the fresh ones earlier and frozen ones after
+You can mix and use the fresh ones earlier and the frozen ones after

 7. Freeze fresh veggies

-If you love to cook fresh food, it is better to cut the veggies and freeze them.
+If you love to cook fresh food, it is better to cut and freeze the veggies.
 As stated above, you have your meal plans in place.
-You can cut your veggies according to the meal plan and freeze fresh veggies.
+Therefore, you can cut your veggies according to the meal plan and freeze fresh veggies.

 8. Make a list of food in the freezer

-It is important to keep an eye on what you have stored in the freezer.
+It is essential to keep an eye on what you have stored in the freezer.
 The best way is to make a list.
-Stick that list to the freezer and cross the item whenever you use it.
+Then, stick that list to the freezer and cross the item whenever you use it.
 Otherwise, freezer items may lie there for very long periods.

-To get the best of taste and nutrition, use it before it expires.
-Always try to pick the food items from the back of the freezer if you have a small freezer.
+Use it to get the best of taste and nutrition before it expires.
+Always pick the food items from the back of the freezer if you have a small freezer.

 9. Categorize the food

 Categorize the food and keep similar food together.
-Like wheat flour, semolina, other flours and rice at one place.
-Tinned food at one place together.
-I am not very good at the organising( actually suck at organising pantry), I have to do this attentively.
+Wheat flour, semolina, other flour, rice in one place, and tinned food in one place together.
+I am not very good at organizing (I suck at organizing pantries).
+I have to do this attentively.

-Some of you may be better at the organisation.
+Some of you may be better at the organization.
 It may come naturally to you.
-Also, it is a good idea to have a list of items to save you time and hassle of finding your food items.
+Also, having a list of items is a good idea to save you the time and hassle of finding your food items.

 10. Cooking oils to stock

-If you use a lot of cooking oil or your family is large, it is a good idea to buy big bottles.
-But if you don’t consume much of the cooking oil, don’t go overboard to buy big bottles.
+If you use a lot of cooking oil or your family is large, buying big bottles is a good idea.
+But if you don’t consume much cooking oil, don’t go overboard purchasing big bottles.

-Cooking oil has long shelf life but gets rancid in a month or so after opening.
-Only buy the pack sizes which you can consume.
-Remember, you have to save each and every dollar.
+Cooking oil has a long shelf life but gets rancid a month after opening.
+So only buy the pack sizes which you can consume.
+Remember, you have to save each dollar.